B3nnyL/vue-press-skeleton/docs/README.md

   details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
 footer: MIT Licensed | Copyright © 2018-present Evan You
 ---
-# Hey

-This page is formated according to default home page layput